 The letter further stated that Italy does not have a problem with racism and that Lukaku’s call for action against the abuse is “helping the repression against all football fans.”

-Racism is an all too common occurrence in Serie A this year.
+Racism has become an all too common occurrence in Serie A this year.
 Without the necessary punishments, Serie A will continue to be a breeding ground for racism.
 Governing bodies must do their bit to kick it out.

 Repeat offenders clearly demonstrating the deep-rooted issue in Italian football, strong challengers for the Sports W***er of the Year.